Carolinams7/Homework4/README.md

 ### Features

-- Once quiz starts, styling timer start performing;
+- Once quiz starts, styling timer initiate performing;
 - Styling changes if answer is wrong or time is up (15s);
 - Results is presenting with percentage.